colevandersWands/simple-elevator/README.md

 Since there are very few allowable inputs, we'll just do an exhaustive check to see if the arguments are valid.
 Then we'll do the subtraction if they are.

+This Kata's prompt is a functional model of an elevator.
+We were curious how an object oriented strategy would change the solutions, so we built one.

+You can compare both the FP & OOP solutions in [this gist](https://gist.github.com/colevandersWands/0ecf1b70b0f9641f49e5500356dfe5b4)

 [TOP](#index)